apache/trafficserver/doc/admin/configuring-cache.en.rst

       map http://yourhost.com/myCI/ http://{cache} @action=allow @src_ip=172.28.56.1-172.28.56.254

 #.
-Reload the Traffic Server configuration by running :option:`traffic_line -x`.
+Reload the Traffic Server configuration by running :option:`traffic_ctl config reload`.
 #.
 Open your web browser and configure it to use your Traffic Server as
    a proxy server.
 Type the following URL::